TranPhucVinh/C/Introduction/Keywords/static.md

 ``1 2``

+### static and ODR

-**static variable** can be shared normally between headers files and source files.
+**static variable** can be used to solve the ODR issue as it can be shared normally between header files and source files.

 ``head.h``